pillars-framework/docs/docs/articles/guides/getting-started.md

 - [Pillars](https://github.com/pillars-framework/pillars) - Clone / download the project
 - The IDE of your choice - We recommend [Rider](https://www.jetbrains.com/rider/)

-## Environment & Configs
+## Step 1 - Environment & Configs

 The framework comes with a variety of `.template` files for your local environment and configuration.

-Clone / copy each file at their respective location and remove the `.template` file ending and adjust accordingly.
+**Clone / copy each file** at their respective location and remove the `.template` file ending and adjust their contents accordingly.

 For more information, please follow the [Configuration](configuration.md) guide.

-## Build & Start
+## Step 2 - Build & Start

 If the environment and configuration is set up correctly, the final build solution should automatically be placed in the corresponding `Mods` subfolder.

+You can now build your solution.

 You can now start your server by executing the `Server.Loader.exe`.
 If everything went successfully, you should now see something similiar to this:

 ![ServerConsole](/docs/images/getting-started/server_run.jpg)

-## (Optional) Debug
+### (Optional) Debug

 The official [HogWarp](https://docs.hogwarp.com/hogwarp/scripting/server-side/debugging) documentation has an excellent guide to enable debugging of your server.
 Give it a read!

+## Step 3 - Start developing

+You can now start developing your own server.
+Feel free to check out the guide to write your own [First Module](first-module.md).
 </div>